Chapter 6:

 The boy tilted his head, scanning Rei’s outfit and gadgets.

-“Ah… I see .
+“Ah… I see.
 Cute.
 An exorcist pretending to be a magician.”

 The boy extended a hand, smile soft but playful.

 “By the way, I’m Akane Itsuki.
-And ... you are?”
+You are?”

 Rei grinned and shook it firmly.

-“Genma Rei.
+“Rei Genma.
 Nice to meet you.”

-A sudden jolt threw Rei off balance.
+A sudden jolt threw Rei off balance as the deck jerked violently.

-Dark shapes twisted through the shadows.
+In the distance, dark shapes twisted through the fog.

 Rei’s heart raced.